 We also went to Folly beach and ate at The Crab Shack.
 The Mahi Mahi was so fresh and I still dream out it.

 The next morning we checked out the Charleston Farmers Market in historic Marion Square, Saturdays from 1oam-2pm.
 It was really lively and I can tell people here care about what they eat and where it comes from.Of course I was happy as a clam at the farmers market, where we saw lots of low country seasonal produce.

 We have great farmers markets back in San Francisco of course, but I was impressed with the high quality and variety of this one.
 I also was happy to see that it was very busy with lots of families buying produce and grass fed meats.

 Another thing I try to do when traveling is cook in the Airbnb to save money and get to try the local seafood.
 This was a great meal my husband cooked while we are visiting Charleston.

 They had some pastured chicken on display who were enjoying the sun and bugs in the grass.
 Read more here

 Then we stopped at the Honey Baked Ham store to gear up for the family reunion which we were sure would have nothing that was gluten or grain free.
 This is not the best quality food but it was probably better than the fried chicken and potato salad that was sure to be a staple at the potluck style reunion.

 I also got roasted turkey from the honey baked ham store for myself to eat along with some olives and cherry tomatoes I scored at the farmers market.
 I was assured by the website and the manager that Honey Baked Ham and roasted turkey are gluten free.
 It was nice to know that is an option even if it not something I would eat if I was not traveling.

-Last but not least we stopped for a walk on Folly beach for some fresh air and sand on our feet.
-It was a great gluten free trip!
+We stopped for a walk on Folly beach for some fresh air and sand on our feet.

 More tips for eating gluten free/ grain free when traveling: